-Trade receivables
+Trade receivable

-The Group collects consideration in advance for the services to be provided to the customer.
+The Group primarily collects consideration in advance for the services to be provided to the customer.
 As a result, the Group is not exposed to significant credit risk on trade receivables.

-$Cash\ and\ cash\ equivalents,\ bank\ deposits\ and\ investments\ in\ mutual\ funds$
+Cash and cash equivalents, bank deposits and investments in mutual funds